derekkraan/highlander_pg/README.md

 If your process dies, then HighlanderPG also shuts down, and is subsequently restarted.
 The lock will be acquired by one of the HighlanderPG processes running on one of the nodes (including the node where it last crashed, depending on timing), and the process will start up again, as a singleton.

-## HighlanderPG is a paid library

-HighlanderPG is a paid library.
-It differs in this way from Highlander, which is open source.

-By purchasing a license for HighlanderPG, you will be supporting its maintenance and further development.

-Licenses are based on a yearly fee, which reflects the volume of ongoing maintenance and bugfixes.
-If you do the math, you'll quickly realize that HighlanderPG is a very good deal compared to developing and maintaining this specialized functionality yourself.

 ## Summary

 |  | **Highlander** | **HighlanderPG** |